 Enter M, B, and offset (mV).
+Oxidation reduction potential = [(M voltage) + B] + offsetEnter M and B from calibration sheet.

-Oxidation reduction potential = [(M voltage) + B] + offset
+- Enter soc and boc values from the most recent field calibration for Beckman-type, YSI-type, or Sea-Bird (SBE 43) oxygen sensor. - See Application Notes 13-1 and 13-3 for complete description of calculation of calibration coefficients for Beckman- or YSI-type sensors. - See Application Notes 64 and 64-2 for complete description of calculation of calibration coefficients for the SBE 43. - Oxygen values computed by SEASAVE differ from values computed by Derive.
+Both algorithms use the derivative of the oxygen signal with respect to time: Quick estimate -

-Enter M and B from calibration sheet.
+SEASAVE computes the derivative looking back in time, because SEASAVE cannot use future values while acquiring real-time data.

-- Enter soc and boc values from the most recent field calibration for Beckman-type, YSI-type, or Sea-Bird (SBE 43) oxygen sensor. - See Application Notes 13-1 and 13-3 for complete description of calculation of calibration coefficients for Beckman- or YSI-type sensors. - See Application Notes 64 and 64-2 for complete description of calculation of calibration coefficients for the SBE 43. - Oxygen values computed by SEASAVE and Data Conversion differ from values computed by Derive.
-Both algorithms use the derivative of the oxygen signal with respect to time: - Quick estimate -SEASAVE and Data Conversion compute the derivative looking back in time, because they share common code and SEASAVE cannot use future values while acquiring real-time data. - Most accurate results -Derive uses a user-input centered window (equal number of points before and after scan) to compute the derivative.
+Most accurate results -Derive uses a centered window (equal number of points before and after scan) to compute the derivative.